soulsam480/pdf-donkey/README.md

 # needed to create extensions
 grant all privileges on database db_name to user_name

+# change user password for new postgres user
+alter user user_name with password 'new_password'

 # to use postgres properly in ubuntu we need to add a user
 sudo adduser user_name # or your username, should be same with postgres user-role and db name